 The required timing, length, and type of clinical experience during the fourth-year program may change because of curricular revisions.
 Amended clinical education requirements will be distributed as they are approved.
-Offsite clinical experiences may be assigned at any time during the 3rd year and students are required to have independent private transportation by the beginning of the 3rd year.
+Offsite clinical experiences may be assigned at any time during the 3rd or 4th year, and students must have independent private transportation by the start of the 3rd year.
 Inability to commute to assigned sites does not constitute excused absence or change site assignments.

-A. Attendance is required unless approved by the Medical Director.
+A. Attendance is required unless approved by the Medical Director's Office.